krystin-lo/Frontend-Portfolio/README.md

 ##

 ### Navigation Bar
-The navigation bar allows the user to navigate to different parts of the page.
+The navigation bar allows the user to navigate to different parts of the page, in technical terms it is a list of links.
+A navigation bar needs standard HTML as a base.
+In our examples we will build the navigation bar from a standard HTML list.

 * Reminder: The portfolio will have basic functionalities which will not be using another webpage, meaning that the home page will be the only page you will be navigating around.